 Dirty Love — Andre Dubus III

 This guy is such a good writer it hurts.
 No, I mean it literally hurts: the characters he evokes and the stories he tells make your heart ache and your emotions swell.
-In this collection of related stories, Newburyport’s most famous writer made me feel at various times that people suck, relationships are fucked and that…hold on…well, okay, that person’s pretty good she’s just had some tough times but she’s trying hard and dammit-it-all why can’t she just catch a break for once?!
+In this collection of related stories, Newburyport’s most famous writer made me feel at various times that people suck, relationships are fucked and that…hold on…well, okay, that person’s actually pretty good she’s just had some tough times but she’s trying hard and dammit-it-all why can’t she just catch a break for once?!
 Yeah, really.
 Powerful, good writing.
 One of the book blurbs says Dubus “may be the best writer in America.”
 After reading these stories, I sure as hell won’t argue.
 Amazing stuff.

 One Fearful Yellow Eye — John D. MacDonald